iammateus/is-it-nude-api/README.md

 # Is it Nude API

-An API that checks whether the image has nudes or not.
+A Python API that checks whether an image has nudity content or not.

-It's limited so sometimes errors do occur.
+It's a limited solution so sometimes mistakes do occur.

+## Requeriments

+1. This project runs on [Docker](https://docs.docker.com/).

+## Installation

+    $ docker-compose up